How Do I Apply?

 Admission to the program is competitive and the number admitted each year is based on space availability in the program.
 Candidates will be considered for admission on a once a year basis.

-Preparatory courses are SPLP 3312 Anatomy & Physiology of the Speech Mechanism; 3313 General Phonetics; 3314 Language Disorders in Pre-School Children; 3310 Language Development; 3318 Principles of Clinical Management; 4309 Audiology; and 4312 Neural Bases of Speech and Language.
+Preparatory courses are SPLP 3312 Anatomy & Physiology of the Speech Mechanism; 2313 General Phonetics; 3313 Disorders of Articulation and Phonology; 3314 Language Disorders in Pre-School Children; 3310 Language Development; 3318 Principles of Clinical Management; 4309 Audiology; and 4312 Neural Bases of Speech and Language; 2320 Hearing Science; 4311 Fundamentals of Speech Science

 Students who do not qualify for admission may not enroll in graduate SPLP courses.
 No graduate courses completed prior to acceptance will count toward a master’s degree in speech-language pathology.